 Ten years ago the challenges you face today would probably not have arisen for you.
 You were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do today.
-In the same way, situations you found challenging then are probably routine for you now.
+Similarly, the situations you found challenging then are probably routine for you now.

 The abilities you have today are a direct result of the challenges you faced in the past.
-Which means that any challenges you face today are actually opportunities for you to become the kind of person you want to become tomorrow.
-And you get to choose how you choose to respond and who you will become.
+Which means that the challenges you face today are actually opportunities for you to become the kind of person you want to become tomorrow.

-This brings you five more opportunities for how you might choose to move forward from wherever you are now:
+This brings you five more opportunities for how you might choose to move forward from whatever situations you are facing today:

 - Apply your existing skills